 However, early man and Gallic tribes were supplanted and suppressed by the Romans, following their conquest of Gaul.
-Roman rule endured for several centuries, endowing France with many important technological and civic advancements.
+Roman rule endured for several centuries, endowing France, with many significant technological and civic advancements.
 It was only in 476 that their hold over France finally gave way as the Western Roman Empire fell apart.
 In their place rose two great dynasties – the Frankish Merovingian and Carolingian families.
 Their control over France was both fierce and pragmatic, adopting many aspects of the more enlightened and pervasive Gallo-Roman culture into their own.
 By this point, Christianity has spread across the entire country.

 In the 12th century, the political situation across the Perigord region shifted dramatically following the marriage of Henry of Anjou with Eleanor of Aquitaine.
-Over a third of France, including the Dordogne and its towns and cities, became the property of the English crown.
+Over a third of France, including the Dordogne and its towns, became the property of the English crown.
 Bergerac itself had been founded sometime earlier in the 11th century as a fortified outpost, which is no longer in existence.
 At the time, Bergerac had the only bridge across the Dordogne River, making it a vitally important piece of strategic real estate.
 Indeed, the wider region has become known as the ‘Land of 1001 Chateaux’ thanks to its abundance of historic castles.
 They were built primarily to protect citizens and repel opposing armies.

 Bergerac flourished through the Middle Ages, as its wines were gaining a favorable reputation throughout Europe, and had become vital to the town’s prosperity.
-Yet the wider region saw many battles during the Hundred Year’s War and it changed hands between the English and French forces before the end of the conflict in 1453.
+Yet the wider region saw many battles during the Hundred Year’s War, and it changed hands between the English and French forces before the end of the conflict in 1453.
 Earlier that century, Charles VII had marched triumphantly into Paris to claim sovereignty over France.

 In the 16th century, France was engulfed in the Wars of Religion between the Huguenots (French Protestants) and the Catholic League (led by the House of Guise) and the Catholic Monarchy.
 Sadly, the Wars of Religion would bring nothing but misery to the citizens of Bergerac.
 Continuous persecution of the town’s large protestant population saw the overall population significantly decline from the end of the 17th century.